Hardware · Embedded · Signal Processing · Applied ML

 Tosan Co.

-14-layer DSP/IF PCB design; automated RF characterization workflows; microprocessor signal-processing chains on Artix-7 and Kintex-7.
+Electrical-motorcycle control unit: 14-layer DSP/IF PCB design; automated characterization workflows; microprocessor signal-processing chains on Artix-7 and Kintex-7.

 Education